• Home

 Mix with tahini

-7. Transfer the mixture to a dish and drizzle with olive oil.
+Transfer the mixture to a serving dish and drizzle with olive oil.

-8. Garnish with chopped parsley, toasted pine nuts (see note) and sprinkle with pomegranate seeds.
+Garnish with chopped parsley, toasted pine nuts (see note), and a few pomegranate seeds.

 Note:

-To toast the pine nuts, place in a frying pan with a few drops of oil over medium heat.
-Stir occasionally until the pine nuts are golden.
+To toast the pine nuts, place them in a frying pan with a few drops of oil over medium heat.
+Stir occasionally until they turn golden.

 how to serve baba ghannouj

-• Serve as a dip with warm or toasted pita bread, cut into triangles with other mezzés for an appetizer or a Lebanese meal.
-You can also serve it as a spread on toast or crackers for a simple, tasty snack or appetizer.
+Serve as a dip with warm or toasted pita bread, cut into triangles, alongside other mezzés for an appetizer or a Lebanese meal.

-• Use Baba Ganoush as an accompaniment to grilled meats, brochettes such as chich taouk, fish or chicken.
-It adds a smoky, creamy flavor that perfectly complements grilled dishes.
+Serve alongside grilled meats, brochettes like shish taouk, fish, or chicken.
+Its smoky, creamy flavor perfectly complements grilled dishes.

-• You can use it in sandwiches or wraps for a creamy texture and rich flavor.
-It can replace mayonnaise or other sauces.
+Incorporate into sandwiches or wraps for a creamy texture and rich flavor.
+It can replace mayonnaise or other spreads.

-Place Baba Ganoush in an airtight tin and store in the fridge.
-It keeps well for 3 to 4 days.
-Stir well before eating.
+Store Baba Ganoush in an airtight container in the fridge.
+It will keep for 3-4 days.

 Zaalouk Moroccan eggplant Dip